Deploying a database raises several challenges:

 #Deploying the dacpac file

-For the deployment of a dacpac file you can the same tools, but also WebDeploy.
-In the case of the latter, this makes it possible to deploy a website and its database in a single operation.
+For deploying a dacpac file, you can use the same tools, and also WebDeploy.
+In the case of WebDeploy, this allows you to deploy a website and its database in a single operation.
 You can find all the information on the IIS website: https://learn.microsoft.com/en-us/iis/publish/using-web-deploy/dbdacfx-provider-for-incremental-database-publishing

 Deployment can be done using the GUI or the command line: